jewettaij/visfd/doc/doc_filter_mrc.md

 compared to its peak value.
 (For Difference-of-Gaussian filters, both Gaussians must decay to this value.)
 If unspecified, this parameter is set to 0.02.
-(This overrides the "-window-ratio" argument.)
+(This overrides the "-truncate-ratio" argument.)

 ```
-   -window-ratio Wx Wy Wz
+   -truncate Wx Wy Wz
 ```
 If you prefer to specify the size of the filter window manually, you can use the "-window-ratio" argument.
 This argument specifies the size of the 3-D filter box in x,y, directions (in units of the **a** and **b** distance parameters, or **σ** ("sigma") parameters which appear in the formulas above).
-This overrides the "-cutoff threshold" argument.
+This overrides the "-truncate-threshold threshold" argument.

 *(Note: Incidentally, the product of these 3 numbers, Wx*Wy*Wz, is proportional to the running time of the filter.
 However when using the "-gauss" or "-gdog" filters with default exponent settings,